mkvenkit/mkvenkit.github.io/about.md

 ---

 **electronut** is a culmination of my interests in programming and embedded systems.
-I started writing about my experiments with embedded hardware in 2010, and in 2015, No Starch press published my book *Python Playground*.
+I started writing about my experiments with embedded hardware in 2010, and in 2015, No Starch Press published my book *Python Playground*.

 From 2016 to 2019 I ran a small consulting firm called Electronut Labs.
 In three years we built some interesting open source hardware, and custom devices for a number of clients.
 It was an exhilarating ride!